 The concentration on one data source to acquire and estimate data for the country is not possible as there are huge differences between different job offer portals.
 The suggestions is to limit number of data sources to the most reliable.
 For instance, most of the job offers comes from few Internet portals.
 Webscraping job offers directly from companies websites provides unnecessary redundance and duplicates in the data.

 The future work is undergoing in investigations of monitor social skills vs. educational attainment.
 The preliminary research shows that there is a huge difference between official statistics data and CEDEFOP data.
 The problem cannot be avoided as there are several mistakes in job offer description – for example, looking for a cleaning personnel is one of the job offers that has high expectations of the skills, for example computer skills and higher education diploma, which is probably a mistake.

+Swedish case: Experimental Online Job Vacancy index

+Statistics Sweden (SCB) has explored possibilities to use online job vacancy data from different sources (including CEDEFOP) and came to a conclusion that, at this moment, the most reliable and the most useful source is the Swedish Employment Service (SES).
+According to an agreement between the SES and SCB, the online data from an API of the SES has been frequently downloaded as daily online advertisements, and hence become available to further exploration in almost real time.
+See Figure 46 for illustration of the whole process.